haithamshahin333/express-node-hello-world-app/README.md

-# hello-world-api
+# Express Node Hello World App

-This app is a basic node hello-world app.
-This branch acts as the main repository for the source-code, while the manifest-repo branch acts as the manifest repo for all resources needed to deploy this app to a kubernetes cluster.
+This app is a basic hello-world-app.
+Make an update to index.js with the `MESSAGE` variable and run the app locally with `node index.js` or with docker.